ChrisMalnick/xx3dsfml/README.md

 #### Controls

 - S key: Swaps between split mode and joint mode which splits the screens into separate windows or joins them into a single window respectively.
-- C key: Toggles cropping on/off for the focused window.
-This can be used to fill the screen when the console is in DS mode.
+- C key: Cycles to the next cropping mode for the focused window.
+The currently supported cropping modes are for default 3DS, scaled DS, and native DS respectively.
 - B key: Toggles blurring on/off for the focused window.
 This is only noticeable at 1.5x scale or greater.
 - \- key: Decrements the scaling by 0.5x for the focused window.
 1.0x is the minimum.
 - = key: Increments the scaling by 0.5x for the focused window.
 4.5x is the maximum.